stophateinschools/nces-data-scripts/README.md

 Visit https://nces.ed.gov/ccd/districtsearch/ and follow the same steps as above.
 The same tools will work for converting the `.xls` file to CSV.

+We have raw downloads of district data for the following states in the `data/downloads/` folder:

+California
+District of Columbia
+Florida
+Georgia
+Illinois
+Indiana
+Maryland
+Massachusetts
+Michigan
+New Jersey
+New York
+North Carolina
+Oregon
+Pennsylvania
+Virginia
+Washington

+If you need this data (since we do not commit large files to the repo), ask Dave.

 ### Get private school data in CSV format

 You can download private school data here: https://nces.ed.gov/surveys/pss/privateschoolsearch/